-We have previously audited the Authority's 2017 financial statements, and our report dated October 13, 2017, expressed an unmodified opinion on those financial statements.
-The 2017 financial information is provided for comparative purposes only.
-In our opinion, the comparative information presented herein as of and for the year ended June 30, 2017, is consistent, in all material respects, with the audited financial statements from which it has been derived.
-In addition, the amounts presented for comparative purposes have not been restated for the matters described in Note 15.
+We have previously audited the Authority's 2018 financial statements, and our report dated October 31, 2018, expressed an unmodified opinion on those financial statements.
+The 2018 financial information is provided for comparative purposes only.
+In our opinion, the comparative information presented herein as of and for the year ended June 30, 2018, is consistent, in all material respects, with the audited financial statements from which it has been derived.